ACROSS

 “Fireball!” the old man shouted again.

-The horses were all throwing tantrums in fear from the fighting, but the old man continued to launch those mysterious shots.
-Noah circled around the horses, jumped, and tackled the man.
-He grabbed him by the throat and began beating him with his fist with a rapid pace of controlled savagery.
 His current body wasn't trained for combat, but he kept it healthy and strong and knew how much force he had to muster to get the job done.
 Blood started spraying with the third punch, and the old man soon blacked out.
 Noah promptly retrieved his fallen knife and finished him off.

-Noah took his time to catch his breath while he wiped off the blade, folded it up, and stored it in his pocket.
-He took those few moments to quell his annoyance.
-He was used to being reborn as a baby after every death and considered those early years to be his vacation between each new life.
 He used the time to time to properly dispose of old memories, catalog useful knowledge, and mentally deal with loose ends.
 No one depended on him, and he usually had a parent or caregiver to look after him, giving him time to rest his mind.
 Now he had to jump back into a survival mindset and start from scratch in a world with new rules.

-Those fireballs the old man had launched were undoubtedly magic, something that he thought only existed in fantasy stories.
+Those fireballs the old man had launched were undoubtedly magic, something that he thought only existed in fantasy.
 He had never seen magic before, not in any of the timelines he had already lived in.
 Under the belief of the Multiverse Theory, there was a timeline for every possible subatomic event, so was it possible for even magic to exist?
 What did this timeline have that all the previous ones lacked?

 He turned his attention to the slaves, staring back at him with uncertainty.
 They weren’t rejoicing at the death of their captors, fair enough.
 After all, Noah hadn’t killed them to free the slaves or anything like that.
 As far as they knew, he was about to slay them all or sell them himself.
 Each was a variable, possibly benefiting or dooming him.
 It would have been best just to let them go, but he decided to get some use out of them first.
 The slave traders had spoken with an accent that he had never heard before, but it was English, though they probably didn’t call it that.
 These slaves must also speak it.

 “All of you, I give you permission to speak.
-Do you all understand what I’m saying?”
+Do you understand what I’m saying?”
 They didn’t verbally respond, but nodded in the affirmative.
 “Are there any among you who are familiar with this area?”
 None of them answered.

 Possessing knowledge could either make them valuable or a liability.
 They didn’t want to expose themselves unless they knew what awaited them.
 Noah sighed and returned to the old man, patting him down until he found an iron key, likely going to all of their collars.
 He held up the key for all the slaves to see.